comit-network/create-comit-app/README.md

 1. Install Docker,
 2. Install yarn or npm,
-3. Run `yarn create comit-app --help` or `npx create-comit-app --help`
+3. Run `yarn create comit-app` to install globally (or `npx create-comit-app` to keep it local).

 ## 2 - Create your first project!

-1. Start local blockchain nodes & COMIT nodes: `npx create-comit-app start-env`,
+1. Start local blockchain nodes & COMIT nodes: `create-comit-app start-env` (or `npx create-comit-app start-env`),
-2. Create a new COMIT app project: `npx create-comit-app new my-cool-app`,
+2. Create a new COMIT app project: `create-comit-app new my-cool-app` (or `npx create-comit-app new my-cool-app`),
 3. Open a new terminal:
    - `cd <path-to-my-cool-app>`,
    - Install dependencies: `yarn install` (or `npm install`),